Most recent Key Energy Data

 Security of supply remains a key focus of energy policy.
 Fossil fuel production in the United Kingdom has peaked, and a fifth of the country’s ageing power generating capacity will have to be closed this decade.
 However, oil and gas imports are well diversified, and the government intends to promote various technologies to generate low-carbon electricity – renewable and nuclear energy and carbon capture and storage.

 More efficient energy use is essential to both decarbonisation and energy security.
-The Green Deal programme, which the UK plans to launch later this year, aims to improve energy efficiency in buildings and public spaces.
+The Green Deal programme aims to improve energy efficiency in buildings and public spaces.
 The programme has the potential to help energy consumers overcome economic challenges, but for it to succeed, the general public must be sufficiently aware of its benefits.